sdunlap-afit/aceics/05_rslogix.md

 * **Download** - send a project file from the programming software to the PLC (like I said, backward).

 * **Upload** - retrieve a project file (the source code) from a PLC to the programming software.
-Most PLCs have this feature, although the retrieved project file will most likely lack comments and other meta data.
+Most PLCs have this feature, although the retrieved project file will most likely lack comments and other metadata.

 * **Online** - the programming software maintains an active network connection to monitor the state of the programming.
 This is used for debugging, troubleshooting or temporarily monitoring a PLC in operation.
 You will use this mode to figure out how the code works and make sure that your code works as expected.